The Mental Health Benefits Of Spa Rejuvenation

 When I planned my trip to Asheville (trip re-cap here) my first priority was to find a spa.
-When I stumbled upon Still Point Wellness Spa, the unique services offered, including salt water flotation, world class Esalen® Massage, somatic psychology and private yoga therapy and meditation sparked my interest.
+When I stumbled upon Still Point Wellness Spa, the unique services offered, including saltwater flotation, world-class Esalen® Massage, somatic psychology and private yoga therapy and meditation sparked my interest.
 I quickly learned this wasn’t only a spa, but a home for physical, mental and spiritual rejuvenation.
-The spa itself has a relaxing aura about it – from the dim lighting to the mesmerizing fish tank in the centre of the spa.
+The spa itself has a relaxing aura about it – from the dim lighting to the mesmerizing fish tank in the center of the spa.

-Me being the anxiety ridden individual I am (and never hearing the words salt water flotation in one sentence) reluctantly agreed to try it (with a massage before, of course!).
-During salt water flotation you are floating in a shallow pool of water with a half ton of epsom salts, allowing your body to effortlessly float.
-Salt water flotation is meant to be a soul cleanse, connecting your mind and body.
-Floatation is also know to slow breathing, decrease blood pressure and muscle tension, increase endorphin levels, reduce lactic acid, lower anxiety and provide pain relief!
+Me being the anxiety-ridden individual I am (and never hearing the words saltwater flotation in one sentence) reluctantly agreed to try it (with a massage before, of course!).
+During saltwater flotation you are floating in a shallow pool of water with a half ton of Epsom salts, allowing your body to effortlessly float.
+Saltwater flotation is meant to be a soul cleanse, connecting your mind and body.
+Floatation is also known to slow breathing, decrease blood pressure and muscle tension, increase endorphin levels, reduce lactic acid, lower anxiety and provide pain relief!
 The chamber is pitch black, shutting out the world and forcing you to relax.
 Co-owner and somatic therapist Corey Costanzo introduced me to the salt water chamber and eased my mind with some words of wisdom.
 He explained we were in control of our experience, and while the session lasted 90 minutes, I could step out at any time and walk around, shower or end early.
 While I admittedly didn’t last the entire 90 minutes, I was proud of myself for facing my fears (shutting the chamber door completely!) and allowing my muscles to relax.
 While this treatment isn’t for everyone, I would encourage everyone to try it at least once!